Chinese movies scrap Lunar New Year premieres due to virus outbreak

 The Chinese New Year holiday is traditionally a high season for movie distributors and cinema chains as people gather and enjoy leisure activities such as watching movies during the week-long holiday.

-The cancelled screenings include a film about China’s national female volleyball team titled “Leap”, starring actress Gong Li.
+The canceled screenings include a film about China’s national female volleyball team titled “Leap”, starring actress Gong Li.

 “Detective Chinatown 3”, the third episode of a popular comedy whose first two installments were commercially successful, also said it would not open on Jan.
 25, as formerly planned.